nick-redwill/LiveLockScreen/README.md

 # Live Lock Screen

-A GNOME Shell extension that lets you set any video as your lock screen background.
+A GNOME Shell extension that lets you set any video/GIF as your lock screen background.

 > ⚠️ If you are having issues with current version you may check out legacy branch however it is highly recommended to stick with new versions for better performance.